top of page

 A – High culpability

-Possession of a high quantity of drugs which indicates an intent to supply
+• Possession of a quantity of drugs indicating an intent to supply

 B – Medium culpability